How Much Does Cabinet Refacing Cost?

 When it comes to updating cabinets, there are three options: refacing, replacing, and refinishing.
 Here’s the breakdown of how each option works, plus their average costs.

 Replacing cabinets offers the chance to completely redesign the layout and number of cabinets in the kitchen.
 It’s a more complex process that will include other considerations like new flooring to cover where old cabinets were, adjusting light fixture positions, and installing new countertops.
 When a cabinet is replaced, the entire cabinet box will be removed to make room for new cabinets.
-The cost to replace cabinets (not including other remodeling costs) averages $4,500 to at least $18,000.
+The cost to replace cabinets (not including other remodeling costs) averages $400 to $3,500 linear foot, compared to $210 to $750 per linear foot to reface them.

-Opting to refinish cabinets is an even more cost-conscious option, but it comes with limitations.
+Refinishing cabinets is an even more cost-conscious option, but it comes with limitations.
 Refinishing a cabinet means the cabinet is simply resurfaced with new paint or stain.
 Some cabinets cannot be refinished, so it’s not always an option.
 Additionally, refinishing a cabinet doesn’t include changing the doors and drawers for a new design.
 However, this may be all a homeowner needs if their cabinets are a classic style and just a little worn down.
+The cost to refinish cabinets typically falls between $3,000 and $5,000.

 Factors in Calculating Cabinet Refacing Cost